|Prof. Michael Barry MB, FRCPI, PhD

 Emer Fogarty is acting Chief II Pharmacist and a member of the economic review group at the National Centre for Pharmacoeconomics.
 She graduated from Trinity College, Dublin in 2004 and completed an MSc in Clinical Pharmacy with University College, Cork.
 Formerly employed as a clinical pharmacist in St. James’s Hospital, Emer worked in numerous clinical pharmacy specialities including general medicine, oncology, and infectious diseases.
 She completed a PhD examining the cost-effectiveness of treatments for multiple sclerosis, and her research interests are comparative effectiveness and health economic modelling.

-Niamh is a Grade IV Clerical Officer at the National Centre for Pharmacoeconomics.
+Niamh is the office administrator for the National Centre for Pharmacoeconomics.
 She completed a computer/receptionist course in Crumlin College of Business and Technical studies in 1989.
 Prior to starting in St. James’s Hospital in 1996 Niamh had been working for a private orthodontist for six years.
 Since joining St. James’s Hospital she has worked in various different departments including the Central Pathology Laboratory and Personnel (Human Resources).
-She also spent time working with the National Medicines Information Centre before joining the National Centre for Pharmacoeconomics (NCPE) in 2000.Email: firstname.lastname@example.org
+She also spent time working with the National Medicines Information Centre before joining the National Centre for Pharmacoeconomics (NCPE) in 2000.Email: email@example.com

 Claire Gorry is a graduate of the School of Pharmacy, Trinity College Dublin.
 She completed a community pharmacy pre-registration placement and has since gained experience in community, hospital and industry roles.
 Most recently she has worked as haematology/oncology clinical trials pharmacist in St James hospital.
 Claire has completed a post graduate diploma in Clinical Pharmacy from Queen’s University Belfast and a diploma in Health Economics from University College Dublin.
 Claire is currently undertaking a PhD in the NCPE, researching the cost effectiveness of treatments for metastatic melanoma.